CDCgov/ITF_Power_BI/README.md

 ## Project Description:

-This project is a repository housing R functions and scripts used in the Centers for Disease Control and Prevention (CDC) COVID-19 Response International Task Force (ITF) [COVID-19 Dashboard](https://app.powerbigov.us/groups/me/apps/8498de59-7f3f-4db4-87fd-49ec8a7565f5/reports/2f3f1d58-2d05-4ca7-a7e0-c3ac9a39b47d/ReportSection)
+This project is a repository housing R functions and scripts used in the Centers for Disease Control and Prevention (CDC) COVID-19 Response International Task Force (ITF) COVID-19 Dashboard

 As part of the CDC COVID-19 Response, the ITF Epi and Data Visualization Team has created and maintains a Power BI Dashboard to assist Task Force and response leadership with situational awareness of the global pandemic and response.
-The dashboard contains analyses of the most updated global case data from multiple sources.
+The dashboard contains analyses of the most updated global case and testing data from multiple sources.
 The Power BI report that generates the dashboard runs multiple R scripts in order to refresh, process and update the data.
-The R functions in this project are used to read in case data, apply algorithms and populate the underlying data tables of the report.
+The R functions in this project are used to read in case and testing data, apply algorithms and populate the underlying data tables of the report.

+In the medium-term, another goal of the ITF is to share several curated Power BI views of global case and testing data on the public CDC COVID Data Tracker (https://www.cdc.gov/covid-data-tracker/index.html#cases) to communicate to the general public the types of analyses CDC is conducting using international data.
+The code saved to this repository would be used to populate the data underlying those views in a Power BI Dashboard.

+The code in this repository assumes a file structure where all code is stored in the same folder, and most require that filepath to be passed as a parameter called "rfunctions.dir."
+To learn more about using R in Power BI, please consult this resource: https://docs.microsoft.com/en-us/power-bi/connect-data/desktop-r-scripts.
+An example piece of code that can be called from the Power BI Power Query to run the code is as follows:

+### Example Power BI script that pulls in the case and death data sets
+rfunctions.dir <- {THE FILE PATH WHERE ALL THE CODE IS SAVED LOCALLY}

+fun_ncov <- dget(paste0(rfunctions.dir, "get_ncov_data.R"))

+ncov_cases_deaths <- fun_ncov(rfunctions.dir)

 ## Public Domain